jonathan-schiltz-cap4lab/homebrew-core/README.md

 I decline responsibility for any damage caused by the usage of this software.

+## Install Anypoint Runtime Fabric Command-Line Tool (rtfctl)

+This tap contains an rtfctl formulae for Mulesoft architects to use.
+To use it, run `brew install jonathan-schiltz-cap4lab/homebrew-core/rtfctl`.

 ## Install JMeter

 This tap contains a JMeter formulae for Mulesoft developers to use with Temurin 8 JDK.